Nels22/alx-system_engineering-devops/0x01-shell_permissions/README.md

 100-change_ownerand_group - This script changesthe owner to vincent and group owner to staff for all files and directories in working directory.

+101-symbolic_link_permissions : This Script changes owner and group owner of _hello to vincent and staff.